AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 You can call `bin/magento` CLI commands using shortcuts instead of the full command name.
 For example, you can call `bin/magento setup:upgrade` using `bin/magento s:up`, `bin/magento s:upg`.
 See [shortcut syntax](https://symfony.com/doc/current/components/console/usage.html#shortcut-syntax) to understand how to use shortcuts with any CLI command.

-This reference is generated from the application codebase.
-To change the content, you can update the source code for the corresponding command implementation in the [codebase](https://github.com/magento) repository and submit your changes for review.
-Another way is to _Give us feedback_ (find the link at the upper right).
-For contribution guidelines, see [Code Contributions](https://developer.adobe.com/commerce/contributor/guides/code-contributions/).
+This reference documentation is generated from the application source code.
+To change the documentation, you should open a pull request for the corresponding command in the relevant [codebase](https://github.com/magento) repository.
+See [Code Contributions](https://developer.adobe.com/commerce/contributor/guides/code-contributions/) for more information.

 ### Global options